-(Celeste et al., 2023)(Sander, 2019)
+For more information on digital bill of rights, see Helbing’s Big Data Principles (Helbing, 2015), the E.U.
+Charter of Digital Fundamental Rights (Digital Charta, 2016), the Biden White House’s Blueprint for an AI Bill of Rights (Biden White House, 2022), and Khanna and Berners-Lee’s Internet Bill of Rights (Khanna, 2023).

+First, what constitutes “human rights” varies considerably across cultural, legal, and regional contexts.
+For example, European standards differ significantly from those in the United States or China, both in terms of legal interpretation and the societal values attached to rights such as privacy, freedom of expression, or non-discrimination (Celeste et al., 2023).
+Thus, operationalizing universal human rights standards within global digital platforms is inherently challenging, especially when these platforms cross national borders and encounter conflicting local interpretations.
+Second, existing human rights frameworks generally do not explicitly address the specific implications of AI and digital technologies.
+This lack creates interpretive gaps that complicate their practical application to emerging technologies.
+Addressing these gaps requires translating traditional rights into digital contexts and perhaps even expanding the scope of existing frameworks.
+Third, the practical application of human rights often requires the balancing of conflicting rights (Sander, 2019), a point we return to below when discussing the operationalization of our ordoliberal prompts.

 Privacy, as a fundamental human right, is at the core of what it means to be human.
 It is a vital pillar of personal liberty, essential for safeguarding freedom and dignity.
 Privacy empowers individuals to break free from societal pressures and constraints.
 In its absence, personal autonomy is diminished, and any intrusion into one’s private space stifles the ability to challenge societal norms.
 Moreover, privacy plays a crucial role in personal happiness and well-being by fostering creativity, exploration, and intimacy – qualities that contribute to life satisfaction.
 It allows individuals to express their authentic selves and preserve their personal identities (i.e., their “private faces”).
 Without privacy, people would be forced to constantly present a “public face,” which could negatively impact their mental health.
 Furthermore, privacy is essential for cultivating meaningful relationships and social cohesion, as it enables the development of trust and intimacy (social capital) between individuals.
 Privacy also supports personal growth and development, encouraging intellectual exploration and driving innovation.
 It allows individuals to push boundaries and think freely, which is crucial for societal progress, both economically and technologically.
-Finally, privacy carries ethical significance, serving as a foundational condition for free speech and the exercise of freedom of expression (for more information on privacy as a human right discourse, see Gavison, 1980; Moore, 2003; Parent, 1983; Reiman, 1976; Rosenberg, 2000; Shoeman, 1992; Solove, 2006, 2007; Thomson, 1975; Wörsdörfer, 2018, 2024e).
+Finally, privacy carries ethical significance, serving as a foundational condition for free speech and the exercise of freedom of expression (for more information on privacy as a human right discourse, see Gavison, 1980; Moore, 2003; Parent, 1983; Reiman, 1976; Rosenberg, 2000; Schoeman, 1992; Solove, 2006, 2007; Thomson, 1975; Wörsdörfer, 2018, 2024e).
 The key privacy dimensions can be summarized as follows: integrity and dignity (privacy as a guarantor of human dignity), personhood and identity (privacy as sovereignty, autonomy, and self-determination [Westin, 1967]), intimacy and anonymity (privacy as “right to be let alone” [Warren & Brandeis, 1890]), control over data and information (privacy and information control [Nissenbaum, 2009]), limited access to self (privacy as “zone of inaccessibility” [Quinn, 2017]), and freedom of speech and expression (privacy and communication freedoms [Ash, 2016]).
 For more information on privacy and “surveillance capitalism” or “data feudalism,” see Gellman, 2021; Greenwald, 2014; Snowden, 2020; Zuboff, 2019; see also Bentham’s (1843) and Foucault's (1995, 2000) idea of a (digital) panopticon or “cryptopticon.”